dbernard/dbernard.github.io.old/_posts/2015-06-04-lets-build-a-virtual-machine.md

 ### What's Next?

-Writing and understanding a Virtual Machine can be overwhelming, but once you understand the core concepts of simulating memory it's really not too complex and **very** interesting.
+Writing and understanding a Virtual Machine can be overwhelming, but once you understand the core concepts of simulating, memory it's really not too complex (and **very** interesting).

 If you've been coding along, go ahead and try to write the rest of the op code methods to get past the binary's self tests!
 I'll add a "Part II" to this post later with my implementations of the op code methods.

+Head to [my whiteboard](http://www.dylanbernard.com/whiteboard/) and let me know what you think of my implementation, ask me questions, or just let me know if you enjoyed the read!

 Happy coding!